university-of-york/research-it-documentation/docs/source/using_viking/virtual_desktops.rst

 More details on the virtual desktop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We need more info, from the output copy and run the command ``flight desktop show ef742a0c`` (in your example the ``ef742a0c`` part will be different, please ensure you copy from the output on your session).
+We need more info, from the output copy and run the command from the line highlighted above.
+In this example it's  ``flight desktop show ef742a0c`` but for you the ``ef742a0c`` part will be different, please ensure you copy from the output on your session.
 As as example the output will look similar to this:

 .. code-block:: console
     :emphasize-lines: 9,17